 New Voices First Pamphlet Award winner 2021

 Natalie won her Award in our New Voices competition in 2021.
-Her first collection, Cataclysm, is due to be published as a pamphlet by Frosted Fire in the Autumn.
+Her first collection, Cataclysm, published as a pamphlet by Frosted Fire, is now available for delivery from 20 September.
+Orders placed this month are post free.

 The Poem in the Locket